-Feature visualization aims to explain the internal structures of a trained \ac{DL} model.
-The connection weights between the neurons of a \ac{DNN} are the trained parameters of the model.
-Therefore, inspecting these weights can help to understand which patterns the trained model responds to.
-In \acp{MLP}, the weight values of connections from the input to a single neuron in the first hidden layer can be directly visualized as a heat map \cite{Osindero2008}.
-For two-dimensional data like images, the resulting heat maps are two-dimensional images, too.
-For \acp{CNN}, plotting the weights is not a useful visualization because these models apply weights as convolution operations with filters that are typically very small, for example, $3\times3$.
-Hence, the visualization of the weights is a tiny image and difficult to interpret.

-Alternatively, \ac{CNN} features can be visualized by plotting the feature maps, that is, all activation values of the same convolutional filter.
-However, feature maps only show which parts of the input the filter responds to but do not visualize the detected pattern \cite{Yosinski2015}.
-To further investigate which pattern is detected by the convolutional filter, an artificial input which maximally activates this filter can be created through optimization \cite{Yosinski2015,Erhan2009,Mordvintsev2015}.
-Using a data example or random values as initial input, its values are updated by an optimization algorithm to maximize the activation values of the feature map of interest.
-This approach for \ac{CNN} feature visualization is also referred to as \ac{AM}.
-If inputs are optimized without constraints, they can appear unrealistic to a human and hence be hard to interpret.
-Therefore, \ac{AM} is typically performed with regularization techniques that penalize unnatural inputs \cite{Mordvintsev2015}.
-While regularization makes optimized inputs more realistic, it can decrease the faithfulness of the pattern visualization if the optimization overemphasizes the similarity of the optimized input to natural data.
+\paragraph{Feature Visualization} Feature visualization aims to explain the internal structures of a trained \ac{DL} model.
+To investigate which pattern is detected by a convolutional filter, an artificial input which maximally activates this filter can be created \cite{Yosinski2015,Erhan2009,Mordvintsev2015}.
+Using a data example or random values as initial input, its values are updated to maximize the activation values of the feature map of interest.
+If inputs are optimized without constraints, they can appear unrealistic to a human.
+Therefore, the optimization is typically performed with regularization techniques that penalize unnatural inputs \cite{Mordvintsev2015}, which, however, can decrease the faithfulness of the obtained pattern.